oslabs-beta/Docketeer-extension-v20/docs/KnownIssues.md

 * Still no Kubernetes monitoring metrics.
 More specifically, no clear solution to replace current workaround of manually starting and port-forwarding Kubernetes (i.e. Minikube) to extension (see `docs/DevGettingStarted.md` for manual instructions).
 Was originally an MVP, but would not recommend future groups to tackle this as an MVP, as the purpose was more for a development environment rather than user experience.
 Ideally, user would spin up their own cluster for monitoring, as opposed to some template Minikube cluster.
 * Snapshots for Metrics do successfully save and load from SQL database.
 However, when selecting a date to retrieve, text does not appear after selection.
 * Refreshing while on the Volumes page causes volumes to disappear.
 Will reappear when going to another tab and coming back.
+* Docketeer header bar height is based on window size, which can tend to cover top elements at times.
+Recommend changing this height to something absolute.

 ***Pre Docketeer 19.0 Issues***
 * Container metrics in browser does not appear due to CLI configurations from a previous group (see DevGettingStarted).